AugustusChong/ctf-link-html-parser/README.md

 # ctf-link-html-parser
- For CTF hidden link challenge
+### For CTF hidden link challenge
+Made using Python with PyInstaller and BeautifulSoup